AviatrixSystems/terraform-modules-copilot/copilot_build_oci/README.md

 > **NOTE:** Please make sure the additional volumes and the copilot vm are in the same availability domain.

+- **default_data_volume_size**

+  Size of default data volume.
+If not set, no default data volume will be created.
+Default: 0.

 - **additional_volumes**

   Map of additional volumes that will be attached to the copilot instance.
 Please set attachment_type(string) and volume_id(string) in each map element.
 Please see the example code above for example.